michalinahulak/Fake_News_Classification/README.md

 The project was created during the Advanced Data Science course.
 It contains a classification problem.
 Fake News Detection using deep learning, PyTorch, Optuna.

+### Introduction

+The spread of fake news has become a major issue in today's world.
+False information spreads rapidly through social media and other online platforms, leading to widespread misinformation and confusion.
+Fake news can have serious implications, such as spreading misinformation, influencing public opinion, and even affecting election results.
+Therefore, it is important to have a reliable and accurate system for identifying fake news.

+### Goal

+The aim of this project is to develop a machine learning model that can detect fake news.

+### How?

 There are 3 datasets.
 All come from [kaggle.com](https://www.kaggle.com/):
 1. [WELFake_Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification)
 2. [Fake & Real](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset?select=True.csv)